On behalf of the staff and governors I would like to welcome you to our website.

 Mr W Loughlin

 The school provides education for children aged 3 to 7 years over a four year period.
 This time is divided into two phases – Early Years Foundation Stage which consists of the Nursery and Reception classes and Key Stage 1 which consists of the Year 1 and Year 2 classes.

 The Nursery class has capacity for 78 children in total, 39 in the morning session and 39 in the afternoon session.
 The nursery offers part time and full time places.
 Reception, Year 1 and Year 2 each have capacity for 90 children organised into classes of 30 children.

-Each of the Reception, Year 1 and Year 2 classes have a full time qualified teacher and full time qualified teaching assistant.
-The Nursery classes have a full time qualified teacher and two full time qualified teaching assistants.
+Each of the Reception, Year 1 and Year 2 classes have a full time qualified teacher and qualified teaching assistants who support across the year groups.
+The Nursery classes have a full time qualified teacher and full time qualified teaching assistants.
 The education provided at Cottesbrooke Infant & Nursery School for Nursery and Reception classes follows the Early Years Foundation Stage Curriculum and the National Curriculum for Year 1 and Year 2 – see The Curriculum section of the website for more information.

 The teachers consult with parents/carers formally on three occasions during the year to discuss children’s individual progress and at the end of the year a written report is completed.
 However, parents/carers are welcome to meet with staff, including the Head Teacher, at other times as we endeavour to maintain an open door policy.

 The school has a very committed group of supporters (Cottesbrooke Infant School Supporters – CISS) who organise a variety of successful fund raising activities which support a variety of school projects and initiatives.
 This has included the funding and resourcing of a Sensory Room and playground equipment and in the past has funded such purchases as all-weather suits for Foundation Stage children.
 All parents/carers are automatically members of CISS and are welcome to join the organising committee at any time.
 Meetings are held approximately once per month.